How it works

 Map, TUI, API

-The dashboard, the terminal console and the JSON/WebSocket API all read the same read-models.
+The dashboard, the terminal console and the JSON/WebSocket API all read the same read-models — including timeframe, zone-of-interest and playback over the thinned archive.

 OpenTAC Current Known Locations view: the roster switched to Locations mode listing every tracked asset's last fix, beside the live map.